When you've taken a blow to the nose and it's swollen and bleeding, you may wonder whether or not it's broken. If it is, your injury won't be unique.

 Treatment for a Broken Nose

-Your doctor probably will choose this option if your nasal fracture is severe or has gone untreated for more than two weeks.
+Your doctor probably will choose this option if your nasal fracture is severe or has gone untreated for more than 2 weeks.
 The goal is to put your bones back in their proper place and reshape your nose, if necessary.

 You'll get pain medication for the procedure.
 You might also have to have nasal surgery to fix any breathing problems.
 In many cases, you can go home the day of surgery.
 But you may have to stay home for about a week due to swelling and bruising.